networknt/light-doc/content/en/service/proxy/benchmark.md

 | Light-4j with Proxy       | 107,411        | 11.51ms     | 19.77MB  |
 | Light-4j with Proxy HTTPS | 88,681         | 14.01ms     | 16.32MB  |

 A lot of people ask if HTTPS will impact the performance and the above data confirms it.
-It redueces the throughput but also reduce the latency if it is standalone.
-When using the proxy, the throughput is reduced about 20% and the latency is increased.
+It reduces the throughput but also reduces the latency if it is standalone.
+The throughput is reduced by about 20% when using the proxy, and the latency is increased.

 ### Limitations